bwassef2/AE370/README.md

 ## Files

 The repository includes a Jupyter notebook containing all code, simulations, and figures.
 The technical report, compiled from LaTeX, is provided as a PDF.
-Figures referenced in the report are stored in the `Images/` directory.

 ## Contributions